 Lowest Net Price

 The average net price for a college or university is determined by subtracting the amount of government or institutional financial aid the average student receives from the total cost of attendance.
-Based on data from the NCES for the 2011-2012 academic year, the following three schools offer the lowest net prices among traditional colleges and universities in Indiana.
-The highest net price among traditional Indiana schools was a little over $30,000.
+Based on data from the NCES for the 2014-2015 academic year, for full-time undergraduates, the following schools offered the lowest net prices among traditional colleges and universities in Indiana.

 Highest Graduation Rate